anujgupta018/DineDrop/README.md

 # Live Demo

-You can check the demo of "Dine-Drop" is dine-drop-two.vercel.app
+You can check the demo of "Dine-Drop" [here](https://dine-drop-two.vercel.app)